leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 </p>

 I discovered that you could control the url which it will be going to, after accepting, with the `returnUrl` query parameter.
-So we as web scraper are going to fill that in to suit our needs.
+So we as web scrapers are going to fill that in to suit our needs.

 ```
 from selenium import webdriver